zoredache/dockerimage_gitlist/README.md

 gitlist-docker
 ==============

-A ready to use docker image with preinstalled nginx and gitlist.
+A ready to use docker image with preinstalled apache and gitlist.

 You can use it to quickly expose a web interface of the git repositories in a directory of your host machine.